henrikra/swift-movies/README.md

 - some animations

 ## Running the app

 1. Clone repository
-2. Add your [The Movie Database API key](https://developers.themoviedb.org/3/getting-started/introduction) as value for User-Defined setting `API_KEY`
+2. (Optional) Add your [The Movie Database API key](https://developers.themoviedb.org/3/getting-started/introduction) as value for User-Defined setting `API_KEY`
+3. Build & Run from Xcode